eciccone/menu-ordering-system/readme.md

 The option `end` will kill the application.

-The option `test` will run all the test cases and then kill the application.
+The option `test` will run all the test cases and then kill the application (this option is only valid if it is the very first input to the program).